goloop/log/README.md

     func (l *Log) Debug(a ...interface{}) (n int, err error)

-Debug creates message with DEBUG level, using the default formats for its operands and writes to log.Writer.
+Debug creates message with Debug level, using the default formats for its operands and writes to log.Writer.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.